nostrocket/nostr-jsonl-tools/README.md

-# Nostr Follow Graph
+# Nostr Data Tools

-This Go project provides tools for working with Nostr events, extracting pubkeys, and building follow graphs from JSONL files.
+This Go project provides a suite of tools for working with Nostr events stored in JSONL files.
+The tools enable you to extract pubkeys, build follow graphs, filter events, and extract content from specific authors.

+## Overview

+Nostr (Notes and Other Stuff Transmitted by Relays) is a simple, open protocol that enables global, decentralized, and censorship-resistant social media.
+This toolkit helps you analyze and work with Nostr event data by providing specialized tools for different tasks:

+- **follow-graph**: Build recursive graphs of followers starting from a specified pubkey
+- **extract-pubkeys**: Extract all unique pubkeys from events in a JSONL file
+- **content-extractor**: Extract and store content from specific authors in a SQLite database
+- **event-filter**: Filter events by author pubkey and save to a new JSONL file
+- **dedup**: Remove duplicate pubkeys from a list

 ## Project Structure